kareniel/jonathandupre.com/content/blog/security-awareness-roadmap.md

 Include in your basic training:

-1. Understanding our acceptable use policy.
+1. Understanding your acceptable use policy.
 2. Creating and storing passwords.
-3. Evaluating the sensitivity of information using our classification levels.
+3. Evaluating the sensitivity of information.
 4. Sending secret messages using a secure channel.
 5. Reporting security incidents.